 Community involvement has always been a priority.
 Since moving to Carman he has been active in the Carman Chamber of Commerce and the Dufferin Agricultural Society, and he currently sits on the board of the Carman Co-op and The Rainbow Residence.

 Chris grew up in Treherne, Manitoba.
 Prior to attending law school at the University of Manitoba, he received his Bachelor of Arts degree from the University of Manitoba, majoring in psychology.
 Before completing his degree in psychology, he worked for a number of years in the biopharmaceutical industry.
 Chris articled with a major Winnipeg law firm in 2012.
 He continued to work with the same firm following his Call to the Bar in 2013.
 In his spare time Chris enjoys a variety of sports including hockey, basketball and golf.
 When not working or playing sports, he can be found spending time with his family and attending the occasional Jets game.

 Andrew grew up on a hobby farm near Lockport, Manitoba.
 Before studying law, he earned a B.A. degree in Economics and Management from the University of Manitoba and a Chartered Insurance Professional designation from the Insurance Institute of Canada.
 Andrew worked for a number of years as an underwriter with one of Canada’s largest insurance companies, and has been actively involved with various Manitoba Charities.

-Human Rights, and has been active in a number of Manitoba charities.
-Andrew, his wife Mandy and their four children now make their home in Manitou.
+Andrew, his wife Mandy, and their four children now make their home in Manitou.